Skip to content

 • promoting healing in families by strengthening social and emotional wellbeing.

-Suicide prevention strategies are more likely to succeed if they are co-designed and implemented with Indigenous community leadership.
+Suicide prevention strategies are more likely to succeed if they are co-designed and implemented with First Nations community leadership.
 Communities understand the lived experience of community members at risk of suicide and are best placed to design suicide responses (Dudgeon et al. 2019).

 Key statistics